Home Compare LAND.L vs PSPN.SW

 Price setup map for LAND.L and PSPN.SW Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer LAND.LPSPN.SW Relative valuation Structural strength

-The price setup looks more supportive for PSP Swiss Property AG, but Land Securities Group Plc still has the stronger structure.
+PSP Swiss Property AG is cheaper, but Land Securities Group Plc is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.